pynapple-org/pynapple/README.md

 $ # Install in editable mode with `-e` or, equivalently, `--editable`
 $ pip install -e .
 ```
+> **Note**
+> The package is now using a pyproject.toml file for installation and dependencies management.
+If you want to run the tests, use pip install -e .[dev]

 This procedure will install all the dependencies including